MarceVelderrain/CS207-Automated-Garden/README.md

   - A 2-liter beverage bottle

 ## Build instructions
-To create your own moisture sensor you should follow the following steps:
+To create your own moisture sensor you should follow this steps:
 1. Take the two galvanized nails place them parallel to each other, use the hot glue gun to ensure that the nails don´t touch each other.
 2. Cut about 57mm (2.25") of the 15mm outside diameter clear vinyl tube this will be used as a mold for the sensor, also cut along the tube (this is so the sensor is easier to unmold in step ).
 3. Use the adhesive tape to unite the paralel cut you just made from the outside and to seal one of the ends of the tube.